Cars can still enter the MotorFest Concours de Elegance

-This will see some of the most superb cars and motorcycles at the MotorFest lined up in a special area in Coronation Park, where judges will cast their expert eye over them.
-Winners will be selected in each of the 13 classes along with an overall winner.
+There are still some spaces in the fantastic annual Concours d'Elegance competition.
+This will see some of the very best cars and motorcycles at the MotorFest lined up in a special area in Coronation Park, where judges will cast their expert eye over them.
+Winners will be selected in each of the 13 classes, including one for cars made in 1959.
+There will also be an overall top prize, previous recipients of which have included a 1972 Vanden Plas Princess Mk Two and a Rover P5B.

 Ormskirk MotorFest, one of the biggest free family events in the North West of England, is organised by Aintree Circuit Club and supported by West Lancashire Borough Council.